maca134/fuel-chromephp/README.md

 Basic usage
 -----------

-Use the FuelPHP log class as you normally would. http://docs.fuelphp.com/classes/log.html
+Use the FuelPHP log and error classes as you normally would. http://docs.fuelphp.com/classes/log.html

 Thanks
 ------